Sunday, July 1, 2018

 Mark 5:21-24: The point of departure: Jairus loses his daughter.
 Jesus goes with him and the crowd follows.

 The crowd joins Jesus who has just come across from the other side of the lake.
 Jairus, head of the synagogue, asks Jesus’ help for his daughter who is dying.
-Jesus goes with him and the crowd follows, pushing him on every side because they all want to be close to Jesus when he is about to work a miracle.
-This is the point of departure of the two following episodes: the healing of the woman suffering from a haemorrhage for twelve years and the raising of the twelve-year-old girl.
+Jesus goes with him and the crowd follows, pushing Him on every side because they all want to be close to Jesus when He is about to work a miracle.
+This is the point of departure of the following two episodes: the healing of the woman suffering from a hemorrhage for twelve years and the raising of the twelve year old girl.

 Mark 5:25-26.
-The situation of the woman suffering from an irregular haemorrhage
+The situation of the woman suffering from an irregular hemorrhage

-Twelve years of haemorrhaging!
-For this reason, the woman was excluded since in those times blood made a person impure as well as anyone who touched that person.
-Mark says that the woman had spent all her money on doctors but instead of getting better had got worse.
-An insoluble situation!
+Twelve years of hemorrhaging!
+For this reason, the woman was excluded.
+In those times, blood made a person impure as well as anyone who touched that person.
+Mark says that the woman had spent all of her money on doctors, but instead of getting better, was worse.
+An unsolvable situation!

 Mark 5:27-28.
 The woman’s reasoning in the presence of Jesus

 She had heard about Jesus.
 A new hope grew in her heart.
-She said to herself: “If I can just touch his clothes, I shall be saved”.
-The catechism of those days said: “If I just touch his clothes, I shall become impure”.
-The woman thinks the exact opposite!
+She said to herself: “If I can just touch His clothes, I shall be saved.”
+The catechism of those days said, “If I just touch His clothes, He shall become impure.”
+The woman thinks the exact opposite, both in terms of the rules of the time as well as in the relationship of Jesus to these rules.
 This is a sign of great courage.
-It is also a sign of the fact that woman did not quite agree with what the authorities taught.
+It is also a sign that woman did not quite agree with what the authorities taught.
 The woman goes into the middle of the crowd that was pushing Jesus on all sides and, almost secretly, succeeds in touching Jesus.

 Mark 5:29: The woman succeeds in getting what she wants and is healed

-At that very moment she feels healed in her body.
-To this day, in Palestine, on a bend in the road near the lake of Galilee and close to Capharnaum, we can read this inscription on a stone: “Here, in this place, the woman thought to be impure but full of faith, touched Jesus and was healed!”
+At that very moment she feels her body healed.
+To this day, in Palestine, on a bend in the road near the lake of Galilee and close to Capernaum, we can read this inscription on a stone: “Here, in this place, the woman thought to be impure but full of faith, touched Jesus and was healed!”

-Jesus, too, felt power coming out of him “Who has touched me?”
-The disciples react: “You see how the crowd is pressing round you; how can you ask, ‘Who touched me?”
-Here again we have a little disagreement between Jesus and his disciples.
+Jesus, too, felt power coming out of Him: “Who has touched Me?”
+The disciples react: “You see how the crowd is pressing around You; how can You ask, ‘Who touched Me?’ ” Here again we have a little disagreement between Jesus and His disciples.
 Jesus had a sensitivity not seen by the disciples.
-They react like everyone else and do not understand Jesus’ different reaction: But Jesus does not give up and goes on asking.
+They react like everyone else and do not understand Jesus’ different reaction, but Jesus does not give up and goes on asking.

 Mark 5:33-34.
 The conversation between Jesus and the woman healed because of her faith

-The woman realises that she has been found out.
+The woman realizes that she has been found out.
 This is a difficult and dangerous moment for her.
-According to the belief of those days, someone impure who, like this woman, went among the crowd, would contaminate all just by touching her.
-Such a person made everyone impure before God (Lv 15:19-30).
-The punishment for this was that she would be taken aside and stoned.
+According to the belief of those days, someone impure, who like this woman went among the crowd, would contaminate all who touched her.
+Such a person made everyone impure before God (Lev 15:19-30).
+The punishment for this was to be taken aside and stoned.
 In spite of this, the woman has the courage to do what she did.
-But the woman, fearful and trembling, falls at his feet and tells him the truth.
-Jesus then pronounces his final judgement: “My daughter…your faith has restored you to health; go in peace and be free of your complaint!”
+But the woman, fearful and trembling, falls at His feet and tells Him the truth.
+Jesus then pronounces His final judgment: “My daughter…your faith has restored you to health; go in peace and be free of your complaint!”
 Beautiful and very human words!
-By saying “My daughter”, Jesus welcomes the woman into the new family, into the community growing around him.
+By saying “My daughter” Jesus welcomes the woman into the new family, into the community growing around Him.
 What she thought came to pass.
-Jesus recognises that without the faith of that woman he could not have worked the miracle.
+Jesus recognizes that without this woman’s faith He could not have worked the miracle.

 Mark 5:35-36.
 The conversation between Jesus and Jairus

-Just at that moment emissaries from Jairus’ house arrive to tell him that his daughter was dead.
-There was no need to trouble Jesus further.
-For them death was the great frontier and Jesus could not cross it!
-Jesus listens, looks at Jairus and encourages him to be like the woman, namely to believe that faith can achieve whatever a person believes.
-Jesus says to him: “Do not be afraid; only have faith!”
+Just at that moment emissaries from Jairus’ house arrive to tell Him that his daughter is dead.
+There is no need to trouble Jesus further.
+For them, death was the great frontier and Jesus could not cross it!
+Jesus listens, looks at Jairus, and encourages him to be like the woman, to believe that faith can work when a person believes.
+Jesus says to him, “Do not be afraid; only have faith!”

 Mark 5:37-40.
 Jesus goes to Jairus’ house and the reaction of the crowd

-Jesus goes apart from the crowd and allows only some of his disciples to go with him.
-When they arrive at Jairus’ house, he sees people weeping over the death of the girl.
-He says: “The child is not dead but asleep”.
+Jesus goes apart from the crowd and allows only some of His disciples to go with Him.
+When they arrive at Jairus’ house, He sees people weeping over the death of the girl.
+He says, “The child is not dead but asleep.”
 The people in the house laugh.
 They know when someone is asleep and when someone is dead.
-It is the laughter of Abraham and Sara, that is, the laughter of those who cannot believe that nothing is impossible for God!”
+It is the laughter of Abraham and Sara, that is, the laughter of those who cannot believe that “nothing is impossible for God!”
 (Jn 17:17; 18:12-14; Lk 1:37).
 For them also, death is an obstacle that cannot be overcome.
 Jesus’ words carry a much deeper meaning.
 In Mark’s time, the situation of the community seemed to be one of death.
-They had to hear the words: “You are not dead!
+They had to hear the words, “You are not dead!
 You are asleep!
 Wake up!”
-Jesus takes no notice of the laughter and enters the room where we find the child, himself, the three disciples and the father of the child.
+Jesus takes no notice of the laughter and enters the room where we find the Himself, the child, the three disciples and the father of the child.

 Mark 5:41-43.
 The raising of the child

-Jesus takes the child by her hand and says: “Talitha kum!”
+Jesus takes the child by her hand and says, “Talitha kum!”
 And the child gets up.
 Much shouting!
 Jesus stays calm and asks that food be brought to the child.
-The healing of two women!
-One twelve-year old and one who suffered from haemorrhage and was excluded for twelve years!
-The exclusion of the girl begins at the age of twelve because that is when she begins menstruating.
-She begins to die!
+The healing of two women: one twelve-year old and one who suffered from hemorrhage and had been excluded for twelve years!
+Death begins the exclusion of the girl at the age of twelve because that is when she begins menstruating.
 Jesus has greater power and raises her: “Get up!”

 c) Further information: Women in the Gospels

-In New Testament times, women were marginalized for the simple fact that they were women (cf. Lv 15:19-27; 12: 1-5).
+In New Testament times, women were marginalized for the simple fact that they were women (cf. Lev 15:19-27; 12:1-5).
 Women did not take part in the public life of the synagogue and they could not be witnesses.
 That is why many women put up resistance to such exclusion.
-Even in Esdra’s time, when the marginalization of women was greater, (cf Esd 9:1-2;10:2-3), resistance grew, as in the cases of Judith, Esther, Ruth, Noemi, Susannah, the Sulamite woman and others.
-This resistance is echoed in and welcomed by Jesus.
-Here are some examples of non-conformity and of resistance of women in daily life and Jesus’ acceptance of them:
+Even in Ezra’s time, when the marginalization of women was greater, (cf. Ezra 9:1-2;10:2-3), resistance grew, as in the cases of Judith, Esther, Ruth, Naomi, Susannah, the Shulamite woman and others.
+This resistance is echoed in, and welcomed by, Jesus.
+Here are some examples of non-conformity and the resistance of women in daily life and Jesus’ acceptance of them:

 The prostitute has the courage to challenge the laws of society and religion.
 She enters the house of a Pharisee to meet Jesus.
-When she meets him, she meets love and forgiveness and is defended against the Pharisees.
+When she meets Him, she meets love and forgiveness and is defended against the Pharisees.
 The woman bent double does not even hear the shouts of the chief of the synagogue.
 She wants to be healed, even though it is the Sabbath.
-Jesus welcomes her as a daughter and defends her against the chief of the synagogue (Lk 13: 10-17).
-The woman considered impure because she was losing blood, has the courage to go in the middle of the crowd and to think just the opposite of what the official doctrine taught.
-The official doctrine said: “Anyone who touches her will be impure!”
-But she said: “If I can just touch his clothes, I shall be saved!”
+Jesus welcomes her as a daughter and defends her against the chief of the synagogue (Lk 13:10-17).
+The woman who was considered impure because she was losing blood has the courage to go into the middle of the crowd and to think just the opposite of what the official doctrine taught.
+The official doctrine said, “Anyone who touches her will be impure!”
+But she said, “If I can just touch His clothes, I shall be saved!”
 (Mk 5:28).
 She is not censured and is healed.
 Jesus says that her healing is the fruit of faith (Mk 5:25-34).
-The Samaritan woman, who is despised and considered heretical, has the courage to approach Jesus and to change the direction of the conversation started by him (cf. Jn 4:19.25).
+The Samaritan woman, who is despised and considered heretical, has the courage to approach Jesus and to change the direction of the conversation started by Him (cf. Jn 4:19.25).
 In John’s Gospel, she is the first person to hear the secret that Jesus is the Messiah (Jn 4:26).
-The gentile woman from the region of Tyre and Sidon does not accept her exclusion and speaks in such a manner as to make Jesus listen to her (Mk 7: 24-30).
+The Gentile woman from the region of Tyre and Sidon does not accept her exclusion and speaks in such a manner as to make Jesus listen to her (Mk 7:24-30).
 The mothers with little children challenge the disciples and are welcomed and blessed by Jesus (Mt 19:13-15; Mk 10:13-16).
-The women who challenged the authorities and stayed at the foot of the cross of Jesus (Mk 15:40; Mt 27:55-56.61), were also the first to experience the presence of Jesus after the resurrection (Mk 16:5-8; Mt 28:9-10).
-Among them was Mary Magdalene who was considered to have been possessed by evil spirits and was healed by Jesus (Lk, 8:2).
+The women who challenged the authorities and stayed at the foot of the cross of Jesus (Mk 15:40; Mt 27:55-56,61) were also the first to experience the presence of Jesus after the resurrection (Mk 16:5-8; Mt 28:9-10).
+Among them was Mary Magdalene, who was considered to have been possessed by evil spirits and was healed by Jesus (Lk 8:2).
 She was given the order to pass on the Good News of the resurrection to the apostles (Jn 20:16-18).
-Mark says that "they used to follow him and look after him when he was in Galilee.
-And many other women were there who had come up to Jerusalem with him" (Mk 15:41).
+Mark says that "they used to follow Him and look after Him when He was in Galilee.
+There were many other women who had come up to Jerusalem with Him" (Mk 15:41).
 Mark uses three important words to define the life of these women: follow, look after, come up to Jerusalem.
 These three words describe the ideal disciple.
 They represent the model for the other disciples who had fled!

 6. Praying with Psalm 103 (102)